MicrosoftDocs/power-pages-docs/power-pages-docs/configure/enable-header-footer-output-caching.md

 You can create custom header and footer web templates that utilize the `{% substitution %}` tag outlined in this article.

-For a new user, output caching is enabled by default.
+For all new websites, output caching is enabled by default.
 The following site settings are available and set to true by default to support this functionality:
 - Header/OutputCache/Enabled: Set the value to true to enable output caching for header.
 - Footer/OutputCache/Enabled: Set the value to true to enable output caching for footer.

-For a user who upgraded to a newer version of Power Pages, output caching is disabled by default&mdash;that is, the Header and Footer web templates are parsed and rendered on every page load.
-To enable output caching, you must update the Header, Footer, and Languages Dropdown web templates and create the required site settings.
+If you upgraded to a newer version of Power Pages, output caching is disabled by default&mdash;that is, the **Header** and **Footer** web templates are parsed and rendered on every page load.
+To enable output caching, you must update the **Header**, **Footer**, and **Languages Dropdown** web templates and create the required site settings.

 > [!Note]
 > If you enable output caching only by creating site settings, parts of the header and footer will not render properly and error messages will be displayed.